Viraj-Joshi/BitCoin-Price-Predictor/README.md

   * Find a n length cycle with experimentally lowest found MAPE and highest found returns (In Progress)

 # Returns
 * Each method seeks to generate buy-sell dates starting from 2019.
 As of now, LSTM generates about $80000.
 FB Prophet Method 2 generates about $2000 dollars.
-FB Prophet Method 1 generates a negative amount, but predicates a postive amount.
+FB Prophet Method 2 generates a negative amount, but predicates a postive amount.
-* FB Prophet Method 2 is a work in progress.
+* FB Prophet Method 2 is a work in progress